jpmorganchase/modular/docs/commands/start.md

 module within a template app, which we stage in a `node_modules/.modular` folder.
 You can develop your view as you normally would an app and it will automatically re-compile as you make changes in the view package.

+## Options:

+`--verbose`: Run yarn commands with the --verbose flag set